B.A. in Government

 Concentrations of Regent’s government degree:

-The Bachelor of Arts (B.A.) in Government – American Government & Politics will teach you about the mechanics of politics, how public policy is formed, and how to critically evaluate the social and political systems of the world.
+The Bachelor of Arts (B.A.) in Government – American Government & Politics can teach you about the mechanics of politics, how public policy is formed, and how to critically evaluate the social and political systems of the world.

-Learn MoreThe Bachelor of Arts (B.A.) in Government – Pre-Law will grow your knowledge of the federal judiciary and constitution, and develop your skills in persuasive communication and professional writing, as you prepare for law school or other careers in law and government.
+Learn MoreThe Bachelor of Arts (B.A.) in Government – Pre-Law can grow your knowledge of the federal judiciary and constitution, and develop your skills in persuasive communication and professional writing, as you prepare for law school or other careers in law and government.

-Learn MoreThe Bachelor of Arts (B.A.) in Government – Undeclared will align your studies with your career goals through courses in public policy and administration, state and local government, foreign policy, constitutional law, the legislative process, the judicial system and more.
+Learn MoreThe Bachelor of Arts (B.A.) in Government – Undeclared can align your studies with your career goals through courses in public policy and administration, state and local government, foreign policy, constitutional law, the legislative process, the judicial system and more.

-Learn MoreStep 1: Apply to Regent University
+Step 1: Apply to Regent University

 Step 2: Submit Your Unofficial Transcripts

-- Submit your unofficial high school or college transcripts to regent.edu/items.
+Submit your unofficial high school or college transcripts to regent.edu/items.

-Step 3: Submit Your Government-Issued ID if Applicable
+Step 3: Submit Your Government-Issued ID

 Step 4: Submit Your FAFSA

-- Complete your Free Application for Federal Student Aid (FAFSA) at studentaid.gov Regent’s school code is 030913.
+Complete your Free Application for Federal Student Aid (FAFSA) at studentaid.gov Regent's school code is 030913.

 Degree | Tuition Block Rate Per Semester | Credit Hours Per Semester | Tuition Rate Per Year |